 Who’s reporting science-related issues in New Zealand?

-New Zealand has some fine science and environment reporters reporting for print, television and radio.
-Based all over the country, from Auckland to Wellington to Christchurch, they help to ensure that New Zealanders are kept up to date with science and environment issues both here and abroad.
+New Zealand has some fine reporters covering research and innovation news.
+Based all over the country, from Auckland to Wellington to Christchurch, they help to ensure that New Zealanders are kept up to date with science-related issues both here and abroad.

 Science and technology